On the Convergence of the Elastic Flow in the Hyperbolic Plane: Introduction

 Our object of study -- Euler's elastic energy -- measures the bending of a curve in some Riemannian manifold.
 Since Euler's characterization of its critical points in Euclidean space in 1744 it was widely studied and led to a variety of mathematical methods, see for instance \cite{HistoryElasticity}.
 For a smooth curve $\gamma\colon I \rightarrow M$ in a Riemannian manifold $M$ it is defined by

 where $\kappa$ denotes the curvature and $\diff s$ denotes the integration with respect to the arclength parameter of $\gamma$ in $M$.
-Its $L^2$-gradient flow \eqref{eq:Flow} is called \emph{elastic flow}.
+Its $L^2$-gradient flow \eqref{eq:Flow} is called \emph{elastic flow}. {Critical points of $\mathcal{E}$ are called \emph{free elastica}}.

-In \cite{Koiso,DKS,MR2911840,DS17} long time existence of the elastic flow in Euclidean and hyperbolic space was shown, but convergence results are only established under length penalization, i.e. for the $L^2$-gradient flow of $\mathcal{E}_\lambda(\gamma) := \mathcal{E}(\gamma) + \lambda \mathcal{L}(\gamma)$ for some $\lambda > 0 $, where $\mathcal{L}(\gamma)$ denotes the length of $\gamma$.
+In \cite{Polden, Koiso,DKS,MR2911840,DS17} long time existence of the elastic flow in Euclidean (i.e. $M = \R^d$, $d \geq 2$) and hyperbolic (i.e. $M = \mathbb{H}^2$) space was shown, but convergence results are only established under length penalization, i.e. for the $L^2$-gradient flow of $\mathcal{E}_\lambda(\gamma) := \mathcal{E}(\gamma) + \lambda \mathcal{L}(\gamma)$ for some $\lambda > 0 $, where $\mathcal{L}(\gamma)$ denotes the length of $\gamma$.
 Efforts were made to understand the behavior of the penalized flow as $\lambda \rightarrow 0 $.
 In \cite{MR1432203} it is shown that for energies satisfying a Palais-Smale condition, the convergence behavior is preserved provided there are no `migrating critical points', which is suggested by \cite{Steinberg} {for the elastic flow in the hyperbolic half plane $M = \mathbb{H}^2$}.
 However, as \cite{MR1432203} points out, the Palais-Smale condition fails to hold true in $\mathbb{H}^2$.
-This article provides some progress on the open problem posed by Linn\'er in \cite[Section 1.13]{MR1432203}.
-Our particular interest of closed curves in $\mathbb{H}^2$ is due to the close connection to the Willmore energy of surfaces of revolution, namely
+This article answers the open problem posed by Linn\'er in \cite[Section 1.13]{MR1432203}, namely whether a positive penalization $\lambda > 0$ is necessary for the convergence of the gradient flow in the hyperbolic plane.
+The answer we give is the following: For full convergence of the flow length penalization \emph{is} necessary, whereas small initial energies still lead to convergent evolutions without length penalization.

-where $S(\gamma)$ denotes the toroidal surface that arises from revolving $\gamma$ {about} the $x$-axis, see \cite{LangerSinger2} or \cite[Theorem 4.1]{DS18}.
-Moreover, elastic curves in hyperbolic space define Willmore surfaces of revolution which were extensively investigated for instance in \cite{LiYau,MR2480063,MR2729304,Eichmann,2017arXiv170502177M}.